Educational Opportunity Program (EOP)

 Economic Guidelines for EOP

 Income guidelines have been established to determine economic eligibility for EOP.
 Refer to the SUNY Application Guidebook to confirm eligibility.
+Students may need to provide copies of tax returns or tax transcripts to the Financial Aid Office.

 If you have any questions, please contact: